 Some of the worksheets contain entries that are labeled as optional for ebXML.
 These are attributes that appear in the UMM but are not required as part of the ebXML Specification Schema.
 These are typically business objective/justification topics.
 While these are obviously very important aspects of any modeling endeavor, ebXML is oriented towards exposing an organization's public processes to their trading partners.
-Advertising that organizations justifications for such interfaces could potentially publicize strategic information that said organization would prefer to keep private.9
+Advertising that organizations justifications for such interfaces could potentially publicize strategic information that said organization would prefer to keep private.8

-9 There has been discussion on private vs. public repositories where some or all aspects of the model are stored in a restricted access repository.
+8 There has been discussion on private vs. public repositories where some or all aspects of the model are stored in a restricted access repository.

-6.1.8 Number your worksheets
+389 6.1.8 Number your worksheets

-Each of the worksheets has an entry for a Form ID.
+390 391 Each of the worksheets has an entry for a Form ID .
 This ID can be used to reference one form from another.
-In addition, if you use an outline numbering scheme, it will be easy for the reader to determine parent-child relationships between elements of the model (of course, if you do a bottom up approach this will be significantly harder to do up front!).
+In addition, if you use an outline numbering scheme, it will be easy for the reader to

+392 393 determine parent-child relationships between elements of the model (of course, if you do a bottom up approach this will be significantly harder to do up front!).

-404 The recommended format is:
+394 The recommended format is:

-<Form Type>-<Number>-<Description>
+395 <form type="">-<number>-<description></description></number></form>

-Where < Form Type > is
+396 Where < Form Type> is

-BRM for Business Reference Model 407 BA for Business Area 408 PA for Business Process Area 409 BP for Business Process Summary 410 BPUC for Business Process Use Case 411 BC for Business Collaboration 412 BT for Business Transaction 413 < Number > is, perhaps, an outline entry number 414
+397 BRM for Business Reference Model

+398 BA for Business Area

+399 PA for Business Process Area

+400 BPS for Business Process Summary

+401 BPUC for Business Process Use Case

+402 EE for Economic Exchange

+403 EA for Economic Agreement

+404 BC for Business Collaboration

+405 BCPT for Business Collaboration Protocol Table

+406 BT for Business Transaction

+407 BTTT for Business Transaction Transition Table

+408 BIC for Business Information Context

+409 CD for Content Description

+410 CM for Content Mapping

+411

+412 < Number> is, perhaps, an outline entry number

-<Description> is some descriptive name.
+413 <description> is some descriptive name.</description>

-Please see the example in the Appendix for an illustration of this in practice.
+414 Please see the example in the Appendix for an illustration of this in practice.

-6.2.
+415 6.2.
 Worksheets to Metamodel Mapping

-The following diagram sketches out a more detailed mapping from the Worksheets Model to the Metamodel defined by the UMM.
-The leftmost column is the selection of the main elements that the Worksheets need to specify or edit.
-The rightmost column are the Metamodel elements that those worksheets map to, also showing intervening elements that the Worksheets need to construct and manage in order to be able to save and retrieve the business process model correctly (in terms of the Metamodel).
-The rightmost column also shows the base element for each element.
-The middle column is the other elements that are part of the Worksheets.
-They are the same as the Metamodel elements of the same name.
+416 The following diagram sketches out a more detailed mapping from the Worksheets Model to the

+417 Metamodel defined by the UMM.
+The leftmost column is the selection of the main elements that the

+418 Worksheets need to specify or edit.
+The rightmost column shows significant Metamodel elements.

+419 The middle column is the other elements that are part of the Worksheets.
+They are the same as

+420 the Metamodel elements of the same name.